wjcarpenter/gvoice-sms-takeout-xml/README.md

 Of the above policies, `asis` is the simplest to use.
 `configured` is the most strict, but -- along with contact number aliases -- gives the finest control.
-Here is an example of a message you might see if you use the `configured` policy but have no entry for a given contact:
+Here is an example of a message you might see if you use the `configured` policy but have no entry for a given contact.
+The number was found in an HTML file, but it's disallowed by policy.
 ```
 TODO: Missing or disallowed +phonenumber for contact: "Søren Aabye Kierkegaard": "+17323211414",
       due to File: "/home/wjc/git/gvoice-sms-takeout-xml/test_data/Takeout/Voice/Calls/Group Conversation - 2023-10-01T15_30_41Z.html"